-THIS MEETING WILL BE VIRTUAL WITH CALL-IN INFORMATION MADE PUBLIC IN ADVANCE OF THE MEETING.
+THIS MEETING WAS VIRTUAL WITH CALL-IN INFORMATION MADE PUBLIC IN ADVANCE OF THE MEETING.

-1. Call to Order
+1. Call to Order: 7:05 by Lauren Calmas

 2. Reading of the Open Public Meeting Statement

 The New Jersey Open Public Meeting law was enacted to ensure the right of the public to have advance notice and to attend the meetings of public bodies at which any business affecting their interests is discussed and acted upon.
 This is a public meeting of the Board of Trustees of the Hoboken Charter School.
 At the public meeting action will be taken on a variety of motions.